 - To minimize false rapid influenza diagnostic test results:

-- Collect specimens as early in the illness as possible (ideally within 48-72 hours of illness onset)
+- Collect specimens as early in the illness as possible (ideally less than 4 days of illness onset).

 Other types of testing